 RedTeam Security's penetration testing methodology assesses the cloud security of your environment using a multi-layered approach: Information Gathering, Threat Modeling, Vulnerability Analysis, Exploitation, and Reporting.

 Before beginning the assessment of your cloud environment, the pre-engagement phase begins.
 During the pre-engagement phase, RedTeam will collect the details needed to begin the project.
-The data elements collected during this step include: testing windows, testing dates, IP addresses, along other relevant information.
-This phase is crucial as it establishes the overall rules of engagement for your Azure pen testing engagement.
+The data elements collected during this step include testing windows, testing dates, IP addresses, along with other relevant information.
+This phase is crucial as it establishes the general rules of engagement for your Azure pen testing engagement.

 RedTeam will work closely with you to confirm the details needed for the kick-off meeting.
-This important work ensures your cloud pen testing will be executed efficiently, effectively, and in accordance with the overall objectives.
+This important work ensures your cloud pen testing will be executed efficiently, effectively, and per the overall objectives.

 Threat modeling is a multi-step process.
-Initial threat modeling will be done through discussions with you to identify their most important assets to protect.
-For some companies, this could be financial data.
-For others, it could be Intellectual Property.
-For a nonprofit, the most critical asset could be as fundamental as donor trust.
+Initial threat modeling will be done through discussions with you to identify your most important assets to protect.
+For some companies, this could be financial data, Intellectual Property, or donor trust.

 Then, as additional information is collected through information gathering, the threat model is continually refined.
 This begins with using various security tools to perform automated scans and is followed by using manual testing techniques to dig deeper, uncover, and validate potential vulnerabilities.
 During the threat-modeling step, assets are identified and categorized into threat categories.
 These categories could include sensitive documents, trade secrets, or financial information but more commonly consist of technical information found during the previous phase.

 RedTeam Security will leverage additional automated tools to identify vulnerabilities in the environment, whether a network or a web application, and any enumerate information about principles, roles, subscriptions, resource groups, and resources within the Azure environment and identify security concerns.
 RedTeam Security will also analyze the account's security by checking the status of configurations like multi-factor authentication and guest access.
-During this phase, we will develop attack chains based on our initial findings regarding Azure roles and resources.
+We will develop attack chains during this phase based on our initial findings regarding Azure roles and resources.
 The aim will be to create opportunities to exploit vulnerabilities that allow for privilege escalation, resource misuse, or data exfiltration to achieve the engagement's objectives.